yuvrajIMS/PWMsignal-Arduino-ROS/README.md

 >
 >Now save changes and close this file and
 >
->Verify this step in Termail by command
+>Verify this step in Terminal by command

 $ roscd